The Haywire Heart is the first book to examine heart arrhythmia in athletes.

 Fat Tire Flyer tells the true story of the invention, success, and continued vitality of the mountain bike and its culture.

-Topics: book club pick, coffee table book, cycling history, cycling photographs, Gary Fisher, gifts, hardcover, Joe Breeze, lifestyle/culture, memoir, Mike Sinyard, Mount Tamalpais, mountain bikes, mountain biking, MTB, new VeloPress books, photographs of bicycles, Repack, Tom Ritchey, trails, vintage cycling photographs, Wende Cragg
+Topics: book club pick, coffee table book, cycling history, cycling photographs, Gary Fisher, gifts, hardcover, Joe Breeze, lifestyle/culture, memoir, Mike Sinyard, Mount Tamalpais, mountain bikes, mountain biking, MTB, photographs of bicycles, Repack, Tom Ritchey, trails, vintage cycling photographs, Wende Cragg

 Goggles & Dust collects 100 stunning vintage cycling photographs from cycling history.